As Mark Twain once said “There are only 2 certainties in life. Death and taxes”.

 This is basically letting the browser assemble the page.
-Or essentially doing nothing with the code and letting Googlebot crawl the page, submit it to its rendering services and then let it assemble it like it's fresh off the IKEA shelf.
+Or essentially doing nothing server side and letting Googlebot crawl the page, submit it to its rendering services and then assemble it like it’s fresh off the IKEA shelf.

-Whereas dynamic rendering is sort of like getting someone to assemble it in a van as it's being delivered to.
+Whereas dynamic rendering is sort of like getting someone to assemble it in a van as it’s being delivered to you.